 Hisense 98QD5QG:

-The Hisense 98QD5QG is one of, if not the cheapest, 98-inch TVs on the market.
-However, it has poor image quality, making it difficult to recommend.
+The Hisense 98QD5QG is one of, if not the cheapest, 98-inch TVs on the market, so it's an okay option if you just want a huge screen.
+However, its image quality is poor, making it difficult to recommend.
 If you want a budget model, you're better off shopping for a model with local dimming and better image quality, like the 98-inch TCL QM6K.

 See our review